 Computer Vision for Animal Monitoring

-However, the methodology used in this example was tested on only eight animals.
+However, the methodology in this example was tested on only eight animals.
 Additionally, it could not exclude human-related motion and is inaccurate at tracking the animals individually.
 Moreover, a scalable system would be needed to cover the entire farm.

-The Results of our Animal Monitoring PoC
+The Results of our AI Animal Monitoring PoC

 - Optimized for covering large areas (fish-eye cameras)